miroslavjurkech/SimpleVideoConvolution/README.md

 # SimpleVideoConvolution
-Simple tool to convolve each frame of video and save result
+Simple tool to convolve each frame of video